nesarashree/latent-variable-methods/README.md

 - Cross-validated held-out-trial neural reconstruction error (MSE) — `GPFA_data.ipynb`
 - Co-smoothing evaluation using held-out bits per spike — `cosmoothing_bps.ipynb`
 - Behavioral decoding from GPFA latent trajectories — `behavioral_decoding.ipynb`
+- `VLMD_decoding.ipynb` isn't a new metric — it reuses the behavioral-decoding metric above, applied to a different latent variable model (VLMD instead of GPFA), so its results are directly comparable to `behavioral_decoding.ipynb`'s.

 PSTH matching and forward prediction aren't implemented in this repo yet.
-As more of these evaluations are added, each should get its own notebook and a short entry here describing what it measures and how it complements the others — no single metric here is meant to stand alone as "the" measure of model quality.
+No single metric here is meant to stand alone as "the" measure of model quality.

 ## Notebooks in this repo